alberreman/Distributed-Collaborative-Entity/High Level Proposal.md

 -   I would like to collaborate with a consulting group and a Blockchains lawyer and/or finance person to learn more about FairShares Commons incorporation in Delaware to make this a legal reality.
+   ______________________________________
+ <b>  END NOTES </b>

+    [^1]: Let’s define our terms.

+      **Members and Member groups:** Member groups are the formalized stakeholder groups with profit-sharing and voting rights who are represented in Blockchains’ core governance circle.
+Members are the individuals in those groups.
+Individuals may belong to multiple groups.

+      **Stakeholders:** Stakeholders are those who have the ability to affect and be affected by the success of our company.
+Blockchains might have many stakeholders, but not all of them will have a formalized place in our company’s governance.
+For instance, the wild horses living on our land and the activists advocating on their behalf certainly have a stake in what we do here at Blockchains, but I will not propose that we give wild horses or their advocates ownership of our company.
+It is not practical that every stakeholder group be given formalized power at the highest level of our organization’s governance, but it is confusing at best and dishonest at worst to bestow stakeholder status only to those who we allow membership.

+    [^2]: To improve scalability of this consent-based model, many proposals would be drafted in smaller sub-circles (analogous to audit and risk committees), and only ratified by the larger core governance circle.

+    [^3]: The investor group is the exception here, who will probably not use Colony software at all.
+Though, if we were to issue stock via a security token (to my knowledge we have no plans to do so), we could easily hook that smart contract voting architecture to our Colony network.

+    [^4]: For product-participants, distribution of profit-shares would be determined by reputation according to Colony’s mechanism for revenue-sharing.
+    Your share is proportionate to the amount of reputation you have relative to the overall reputation in the colony/domain.

+    [^5]: This organization will be founded by us/our parent company, but will then be independent.
+If it chooses not to adopt dynamic governance, then it can borrow the governance processes and software of the product-participants and resident-members, and this will not affect core governance.

+    [^6]: To increase the possibility of a lower-ranking worker/philosopher making it to the core governance circle, we could implement an additional layer to the nomination process at this level, whereby people outside this higher-level circle could propose a nominee from any department for consideration by the circle.

+    [^7]: Without identity solutions this can be a challenge, but we can either integrate an identity software, or we can create a task where the person must provide proof of identity to gain reputation (but where everyone is given the same amount of reputation for completing the task).